By Cody McCain, Senior Product Manager and Susan Wu, Senior Product Marketing Manager, Networking and Security Business Unit

 Designed into VMware Tanzu

-Container Networking with Antrea has been designed into Tanzu Kubernetes Cluster (TKG) on vSphere and other public clouds, and Tanzu Kubernetes Cluster Service for running on vSphere with Tanzu.
+Container Networking with Antrea has been designed into Tanzu Kubernetes Grid (TKG) on vSphere and other public clouds, and Tanzu Kubernetes Cluster Service for running on vSphere with Tanzu.

 As enterprises adopt microservices and service mesh technology, applications running on Kubernetes clusters using Antrea networking, can be discovered, connected, and protected by Tanzu Service Mesh.